-We are dependent on principals to innovate and improve products to meet ever-changing market trends.
+We are dependent on principals to improve and innovate products to meet the changing market trends.
 We will study the market trends and assess customers' changing needs and obtain new technology-based products to meet their demands.
 We will also keep abreast of the developments in our industry and the technical know-how.